 Magazine holders make an excellent storage solution for sewing patterns or small bundles of fabric.
 Magnetic containers can cling to magnetic boards to keep a variety of needles, pins, scissors, and other sewing tools nearby as you sew.
 Make sure your sewing room chair is the right height to reach your sewing machine pedal comfortably.

-2. Craft Supply Organization Ideas
+2. Efficient Craft Supply Organization

 Magazine holders are great for craft room organization of cardstock, design magazines, and workbooks.
 Store stacks of craft paper or completed artwork on stacking plastic trays.
 A small drawer cabinet can hold buttons, paperclips, pins, or other tiny items.
 These small dressers are an excellent craft room storage idea for jewelry makers.

 Labels are one of the craft room organization ideas that every good organizer can’t do without.
 You can purchase bins with built-in slots for labels, or buy the stick-on variety.
-A label maker could be an excellent investment to maximize your craft room organization.
+A label maker is an excellent investment to maximize your craft room organization.
 Or, place a simple color sticker on shelving bin fronts and sort materials by color.

 Pegboard is the perfect solution to add craft room storage that makes use of vertical space.
 Utilizing unused space makes pegboard a top hack for maximizing small space storage.
 Even if space isn’t an issue, pegboard helps you see what you have on hand.
 This saves you time that would get wasted digging through boxes and bins.